-The cities of Omaha and Lincoln were subject to the Municipal Separate Storm Sewer System (also known as the MS4) Program with the implementation of Phase I. Lincoln was issued an MS4 Permit on September 1, 2002.
-This permit was reissued on July 1, 2008 and January 1, 2013.
-The Omaha MS4 Permit was issued on October 1, 2003 and was reissued in October 1, 2008.
+The cities of Omaha and Lincoln were subject to the Municipal Separate Storm Sewer System (also known as the MS4) Program with the implementation of Phase I. Lincoln was issued an MS4 Permit on September 1, 2002 and the Omaha MS4 Permit was issued on October 1, 2003.
 Phase II has expanded the areas requiring coverage under an NPDES MS4 Permit to include the urbanized areas in Douglas, Sarpy, Lancaster, Washington and Dakota Counties.
-An NPDES permit for Douglas, Sarpy and Washington Counties was issued effective August 1, 2004 and reissued October 1, 2009.
-The Dakota County MS4 permit was issued effective December 1, 2004.

-The Department determined that the communities of Beatrice, Columbus, Fremont, Grand Island, Hastings, Kearney, Lexington, Norfolk, North Platte and Scottsbluff were exempt as of December 20, 2002.
+NDEQ determined that the communities of Beatrice, Columbus, Fremont, Grand Island, Hastings, Kearney, Lexington, Norfolk, North Platte and Scottsbluff were exempt as of December 20, 2002.
 However, new approved Total Maximum Daily Loads and a review of the criteria for each municipality, made all subject to Phase II regulations for MS4s.
 A statewide general permit was issued January 1, 2006.
 The Storm Water Management Plans for all of these cities have been received, public noticed and each of these communities was authorized under this general permit.
 These permittees have entered into a cooperative agreement to form the Phase II Storm Water Cooperative.
 Their Storm Water Management Plans are being coordinated so that development work and implementation plans can be shared between them.
 The NDEQ is working closely with this group.
-The re-issuance of the statewide general permit for small MS4s is scheduled in Fiscal Year 2015.
-Dakota County, South Sioux City, and Dakota City will also be covered under this state-wide permit when it becomes effective.
+The re-issuance of the statewide general permit for small MS4s is scheduled in Fiscal Year 2016.
+Dakota County, South Sioux City, and Dakota City will also be covered under this statewide permit when it becomes effective.

-Nearly \$1.825 million in grant funds was awarded in FY2014 to MS4 permittees.
+Nearly \$1.825 million in grant funds was awarded in FY2015 to MS4 permittees.
 This program, established by Legislative Bill 1226 in 2006, is awarded annually for implementation of the MS4 communities' Storm Water Management Plans.
 The grant is distributed by population and requires a matching 20% from each of the grantees.
 Funds are distributed near the end of each calendar year.